ttmarek/rangle-blogs/form-analytics/README.md

 );
 ```

-nSave the file, then mozy over to your browser and refresh the shopping
+Save the file, then mozy over to your browser and refresh the shopping cart
-cart app.
-Navigate from the root page to the cart page then to the
+app.
+Navigate from the root page to the cart page then to the payment page.
+Have
-payment page.
-Have a look at the console.
-Like before, you should see
+a look at the console.
+Like before, you should see Redux actions for each route
-Redux actions for each route change, but now, you should also be
+change, but now you should also see the associated analytics events above each
-seeing the associated analytics events above each Redux action.
+Redux action.

-Go back to the Real-Time view in Google Analytics, this time, look at
+Go back to the Real-Time view in Google Analytics, this time select the
-the `Behaviour` view, and click on `Pageviews (last 30min)`.
-You
+`Behaviour` tab and click on `Pageviews (last 30min)`.
+You should see `/`,
-should see `/`, `/cart`, and `/payment` listed along with the number
-of times each route was visited.
+`/cart`, and `/payment` listed along with the number of times each route was
+visited.

 <p align="center">
  <img src="http://localhost:6419/tada.png">
 </p>

-With one simple event definition we have managed to map every
+With one simple event definition we managed to map every `ROUTE_CHANGED` action
-`ROUTE_CHANGED` action to a Google Analytics page hit.
-This includes
-the two page hits we need to record for our funnel report (`/payment`,
+to a Google Analytics page hit.
+This includes the two page hits we need for our
-and `/order-complete`).
+funnel report.

 | Redux Action Type          |   Virtual Page Load      |
 | -----------------          |   -----------------      |